 “Congratulations to these four students on receiving this meaningful scholarship,” said Francis Creighton, WSWA’s president and CEO.
 “I know the future of hospitality is bright, and that Robert Qualls would be proud to see the younger generation’s achievements.
 We are honored to support Grace, Peter, Jill and McKenna and look forward to seeing the impact they have on our industry.”

 For more information about this scholarship program and the WSWA Educational Foundation, please visit our website here.

 About Wine & Spirits Wholesalers of America

 WSWA is the national trade association representing the distribution tier of the wine and spirits industry, dedicated to advancing the interests and independence of distributors and brokers of wine and spirits.
-Founded in 1943, WSWA has member companies in 50 states and the District of Columbia, and its members distribute more than 80 percent of all wine and spirits sold at wholesale in the United States.
+Founded in 1943, WSWA has more than 380 member companies in 50 states and the District of Columbia, and its members distribute more than 80 percent of all wine and spirits sold at wholesale in the United States.